-The Internal Audit Director proposes a budget which ensures that Internal Audit has sufficient skills and resources to discharge its responsibilities.
-The Internal Audit Function is authorised to review all areas of the Company and has full, free, and unrestricted access to all activities, records, property, and personnel necessary to complete its work.
+The Audit Director proposes a budget which ensures that Internal Audit has sufficient skills and resources to discharge its responsibilities.
+Internal Audit is authorised to review all areas of the Company and has full, free, and unrestricted access to all activities, records, property, and personnel necessary to complete their work.